 Nevertheless, unpleasant withdrawal symptoms may occur in patients who discontinue using Trazodone abruptly.
 To prevent withdrawal symptoms if you no longer want to take this drug, talk to your doctor about gradually cutting back on your dosage until it is okay to stop taking it altogether.

 Your and your baby’s health can be directly impacted by anxiety, which can occasionally worsen throughout pregnancy and after giving birth.
-It is crucial that anxiety is properly handled during nursing and pregnancy.
+Anxiety must be handled appropriately during nursing and pregnancy.

 If you get pregnant while taking trazodone, consult your doctor.
 They will assist you in weighing the risks and rewards so you may choose the best course of action for you and your unborn child.
 If your doctor has not instructed you to stop taking your medication, do not.
 (11)

-You can take trazodone while nursing if your doctor confirms that your infant is healthy.
-There are no known adverse effects associated with trazodone in breastfed infants, and very little of it enters the milk.
+You can take trazodone while nursing if your doctor confirms your infant is healthy.
+There are no known adverse effects associated with trazodone in breastfed infants, and very little enters the milk.

 Consult your doctor immediately if you observe that your infant is not feeding or becomes grumpy, tired, or irritated for no apparent reason.